The following post was written by Reduxio CEO Ori Bendori during his tenure as Partner at Viola Ventures (2004-2018).

 For at least the last couple of decades, most of the investment in Israeli startups has come from US companies, and to a smaller extent from Europe, but growing interest in the local tech scene by Asian investors – China in particular – has given rise to a new trend that looks set to strengthen substantially in coming years.

 In 2014, 12 Israeli venture capital funds raised $914 million between them, representing a six-year high, according to the Israel Venture Capital (IVC) research center and KPMG.
 A third of the capital raised came from Asian investors, compared with just 5% a decade ago.
-And as Winnie Liu points out in a recent article for the the Asian Venture Capital Journal (AVCJ), Carmel Ventures’ fourth fund was the largest vehicle for the Asian generated capital in 2014, attracting $194 million, with a substantial portion of that coming from Chinese investors – namely Baidu, Qihoo360 and Ping An Insurance.
+And as Winnie Liu points out in a recent article for the the Asian Venture Capital Journal (AVCJ), Viola Ventures’ fourth fund was the largest vehicle for the Asian generated capital in 2014, attracting $194 million, with a substantial portion of that coming from Chinese investors – namely Baidu, Qihoo360 and Ping An Insurance.